leonardodesouzaf/projeto2-instagram/README.md

 ###

 <p align="left">In my second project in the full-stack web development course at Driven Education I've made an Instagram clone, the page have different layouts: one for desktop and two for mobile.
-In this project I've used the following technologies: HTML, CSS, Git and GitHub.</p>
+In this project I've used the following technologies: HTML, CSS and Git.</p>

 ###